garfieldnate/Personal-Planner/README.md

 ## TODO
 * Some content lines not showing up
+* Corner crop marks to suggest cutting or tearing for easily keeping track of the current date.
 * Create standard page size, adding crop marks for easy cutting (FedEx Office couldn't cut it without those!)
 * Investigate printing of small text and light gray text
     - Initial printing at FedEx Office and Office Max both stunk at these